pelias-deprecated/kubernetes/README.md

 * [Elasticsearch operator](https://github.com/zalando-incubator/es-operator) by Zalando
 * [Elastic Cloud](https://www.elastic.co/cloud/) by Elastic, for those looking for a hosted solution
 * [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/): hosted Elasticsearch on AWS (be sure sure to change the port from AWS's default of 443)

+## Data

+By default, this project will download data for the [Portland Metro](https://github.com/pelias/docker/tree/master/projects/portland-metro) area.

 ## Running a build